ozgurmacit/UpSchoolCS101/README.md

     1. Multinomial Theorem (Video: 0:08)
 1. Pigeonhole Principle, Inclusion-Exclusion
     1. The Pigeonhole Principle (Video: 0:04)
+    1. **Prove that there are at least 4 months in every year which includes 5 Tuesdays.**
     1. Rolling Dice
     1. Inclusion-Exclusion Example (Video: 0:13)
     1. Inclusion-Exclusion 2 Sets (Video: 0:07)